WebCampZg/conference-web/README.md

 https://docs.docker.com/compose/install/

-After you have that set up pre-create the "__data" dir that will be used to save the database data (because containers are ephemeral) using the following command:

-    make db

-This will take care of creating the database, the user and granting the user correct permissions.

-Now all that's left is to run the db and web containers using the following command:
+Start the db and web containers using the following command:

-    docker-compose up
+    make run

-The django devserver should be running and you should be able to visit the app on your host machine on `http://localhost:8000`.
+The django devserver should be running and you should be able to visit the app on your host machine on `http://localhost:8000` (or some IP on a mac).

-You might want to run the database migrations, using the following command:
+You might want to run the database migrations, using the following command (after the above command is done):

     make migrate